Spinach Mushroom Omelette

 But to make a fulfilling vegetarian omelette, you need to add two key components:

-- High-fiber low-carb vegetables like spinach, kale, broccoli.
+- High-fiber low-carb vegetables like spinach, kale, and broccoli.

 - High-protein ingredients like cheese mushrooms, asparagus, avocado, sundried tomatoes, or kale like in my kale omelette recipe.